Hollywood Canteen (film): Production

 Production on the film began in 1943, before being halted due to salary disputes involving the Screen Actors Guild and Warner Bros over the amount major stars would be paid even for brief cameos in the film.
 Filming locations included the Sunset Strip, Bel-Air Estates, and Veterans Administration Hospital.
-New recording equipments developed by Warner Bros, including a cueing device, were first used in this film.
+New recording equipment developed by Warner Bros, including a cueing device, were first used in this film.

 Reception

 The film received mixed reviews from critics.
 Variety noted "There isn't a marquee big enough to hold all the names in this one, so how can it miss?
 Besides, it's basically solid.
 It has story, cohesion, and heart."
 Kate Cameron of the Daily News commented "It is an elaborate show, but it is presented by author-director Delmar Daves in such a patronizing manner as to make one blush for its complete lack of reserve in singing the praises of Hollywood."